 Our Whistleblowing Policy and Procedure continues to underpin our encouragement for raising questions and concerns related to ethical business practices.
 Although we have received no reported violations, we continue to operate an independent whistleblowing helpline which is external to Camira and provides people with the option to report concerns anonymously.
 During 2019, we developed and published our Camira Code of Conduct which amongst other topics aims to advise our people how to identify modern slavery indicators and how to raise concerns.
-The final roll-out of the Camira Code of Conduct has been further postponed until 2022.
+The final roll-out of the Camira Code of Conduct has been further postponed until 2023.
 To date no concerns have been raised related to modern slavery.
 During 2021, Camira reenergised its sustainable development ambitions through its Ambition 2026 Strategy, and in support of this, appointed its refreshed Sustainability Committee team.
-The team has prepared its sustainability report; Making a Material Difference - Sustainability at Camira 2022, which is planned for publication by Q1 2022.
+The team has published its sustainability report - Making a Material Difference - Sustainability at Camira 2022.